ValeriaW/ValeriaW.github.io/_posts/2019-04-01-Homework3-Git.md

 title: Learn Git completed
 ---

-# Homework 2
+# Homework 3

-My second homework post confirming the completion of the Learn Git course on CodeAcademy!
+My third homework post confirming the completion of the Learn Git course on CodeAcademy!
 <!-- more -->